 Once thought of as recession proof, the wedding industry even took a hit when the economy softened in 2008, so discovered pastry chef, Deanna Liebl, wedding cake designer extraordinaire near Aspen, Colorado.
 With a less-hectic wedding season in 2009, New York Culinary Institute of America-trained Liebl had more time to experiment with new products for her brides.
 She called on Amy Tarrant, pastry graduate of the Culinary School of the Rockies and fellow unrepentant popcorn addict, to help create a selection of unique chocolate covered popcorn flavors to offer as wedding favors.
-Amy graduated from the University of Kansas Journalism School and spent years in media sales before acting on her long-time dream of working with food.
+Amy grew up in Iowa, graduated from the University of Kansas Journalism School and spent years in media sales in Colorado before acting on her long-time dream of working with food.
 She took hiatus from her everyday life and went to an intensive pastry program at what is now the Escoffier Culinary School in Boulder, Colorado.

 While researching chocolate popcorn companies around the country, the two discovered their creations were “worthy of a Greek God,” according to Gigi-Reviews, a chocolate blog voted one of the best blogs in the world!
 Their creations include:

 - End of the Trail Mix™ (Telluride, CO)